-- Once separation occurs, the individual components are visualized as spots at a respective level of travel on the plate.
-Their nature or character are identified by means of suitable detection techniques.
+- Once separation occurs, the individual components are visualized as spots at a different level of travel on the plate.
+Their nature or character are identified using suitable detection techniques.

-- TLC plates, preferably ready made with a stationary phase: These are stable and chemically inert plates, where a thin layer of stationary phase is applied on its whole surface layer.
-The stationary phase on the plates is of uniform thickness and is in a fine particle size.
+- TLC plates, preferably ready-made with a stationary phase: These are stable and chemically inert plates, where a thin layer of stationary phase is applied on its whole surface layer.
+The stationary phase on the plates is of uniform thickness and is in fine particle size.

 - TLC chamber.
-This is used for the development of TLC plate.
-The chamber maintains a uniform environment inside for proper development of spots.
-It also prevents the evaporation of solvents, and keeps the process dust free.
+This is used for the development of the TLC plate.
+The chamber maintains a stable environment inside for proper development of spots.
+It also prevents the evaporation of solvents and keeps the process dust-free.

 - A filter paper.
 This is moistened in the mobile phase, to be placed inside the chamber.
 This helps develop a uniform rise in a mobile phase over the length of the stationary phase.